Error Tracking

 Schema

-The m20260502_000001_add_observe_correlation migration (shipped in temps 0.1.0-beta.6) adds the correlation columns and lookup indexes.
+The m20260502_000001_add_observe_correlation migration (shipped in temps 0.1.0) adds the correlation columns and lookup indexes.
 Every column is nullable, so existing rows are unaffected, and the migration is written to be safely re-runnable — each step uses IF NOT EXISTS.

 | Table | Column | Type | Purpose |